Week 1 Day 1: Attention and Multi-Head Attention

 L is seq_len, in PyTorch API it's S (source len)

-At the end of the day, you should be able to pass the following tests:
+At the end of the task, you should be able to pass the following tests:

 Your feedback is greatly appreciated.
 Welcome to join our Discord Community.